wilson-lab/nat-tech/README.md

 In the past, light-level microscopy data could be registrated using the [fiji-cmtk-gui](https://github.com/jefferis/fiji-cmtk-gui).
-This tool automates this process more without haveing to open the GUI and also adds functionality by co-plotting these neurons with connectome date.
+This tool automates this process more without having to open the GUI and also adds functionality by co-plotting these neurons with connectome date.

 In the following, we detail some of `nat-tech`’s functionality